mcgilldinglab/DENetwork/README.md

 ```

 After running DESeq2, you will end up with the following files (in the example_deseq2_output folder) that you need to run DENetwork:
-1. 3 .tsv files containing differentially-expressed (DE) genes starting with 'DE'.
+* 3 .tsv files containing differentially-expressed (DE) genes starting with 'DE'.
 DE_all_influenza.tsv contains all DE genes, while DE_pos_influenza.tsv contains all upregulated DE genes, and DE_neg_influenza.tsv contains all downregulated DE genes.
 You can choose either of the 3 files for input into DENetwork.

-2. gene_log2fc_influenza.tsv which contains a gene column and a log2 fold change (in absolute value) column.
+* gene_log2fc_influenza.tsv which contains a gene column and a log2 fold change (in absolute value) column.

 ```bash
 $python3 run_denetwork.py -n influenza -d example_deseq2_output/DE_pos_influenza.tsv -g example_deseq2_output/gene_log2fc_influenza.tsv -r example/receptors_influenza.txt -t de
 ```

 You can choose either DE genes or transcription factors (TFs) as the target nodes in DENetwork.
 Here, DE genes are chosen using the '-t de' option.
 You can also choose to use either all, only upregulated, or only downregulated DE genes.
 Here, upregulated (pos) DE genes are chosen using the '-d example_deseq2_output/DE_pos_influenza.tsv' option.

+The output files of DENetwork are in the following folders:
+* figures/influenza:
+* files/influenza: contains
+* results/influenza:

 ## File Directory (?? include info on the directories?)